RevisitingSSI/RevisitingSSI.com/index.md

 ---
-title: "Self-Sovereign Identity<br/>Ten Years Later: Time to Reassess"
+title: "Self-Sovereign Identity:<br/>Ten Years Later, a Time to Reassess"
 ---

 Welcome to the **Revisiting Self-Sovereign Identity (SSI) Principles** series of online workshops.